Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 - Cut clean stripes or zigzags with a blade and place them on the base without stretching them out of shape.

-- Pierce the holes while the clay is still raw and bake the set flat on a tile if that matches your clay line's instructions.
+- Pierce the holes while the clay is still raw and bake the set flat on a ceramic tile if that matches your clay line's instructions.

 Thin clay blades help you cut zigzags and stripe ribbons with less wobble than trying to improvise with a craft knife.